alejopages/KernelPheno/README.md

 * plot bar plot of pixel distribution
 * plot mean selected by kmeans algorithm

+Re-evaluting training dataset annotations:
+* take all grayscale annotated images and pair them with their RGB images.
+* Re-upload to zooniverse and have leandra validate the annotations

 Training:
   CNN:
     We need to determine if we have enough training data after data augmentation